Penrhiw-ceibr

-Penrhiw-ceibr (formerly Penrhiwceiber) is the name of an electoral ward in the Cynon Valley, Rhondda Cynon Taf, Wales.
-It's boundaries are coterminous with the village and community of Penrhiwceiber.
+Penrhiw-ceibr (formerly Penrhiwceiber) is an electoral ward in the Cynon Valley, Rhondda Cynon Taf, Wales.
+Its boundaries are coterminous with the village and community of Penrhiwceiber.
 The ward elects two councillors to Rhondda Cynon Taf County Borough Council.

 Background

 Penrhiwceiber was created in 1898 as a ward to Mountain Ash Urban District Council.

 Penrhiwceiber was a ward to Cynon Valley Borough Council from 1973, electing two district councillors until 1983 when the representation increased to four councillors.

 In 1988 a county ward of Penrhiwceiber was created, electing one councillor to Mid Glamorgan County Council at the 1989 and 1993 elections.

 Since 1995 the ward has elected two county councillors to Rhondda Cynon Taf County Borough Council.
 The ward has been represented since 1995 by councillors from both Labour Party and Plaid Cymru, though both councillors were from Labour between 2004 and 2017.

 A review of electoral arrangements by the Local Democracy and Boundary Commission for Wales resulted in the ward being officially renamed 'Penrhiw-ceibr', effective from the May 2022 local elections.